dart-lang/language/working/augmentation-libraries/feature-specification.md

     `augment super` expression which executes the original initializer expression when evaluated.

+    If the variable declaration in the original library does not have a type annotation, then the type is inferred only using the original library's initializer.
+(If there is no initializer in the original library, then the variable is inferred to have type `dynamic` like any non-augmented variable.
+    *This ensures that augmenting a variable doesn't change its type.
+This is necessary to ensure that macros running after signatures are known can't change the signature of a declaration.*

     **TODO: What if the augmenting variable doesn't have an initializer?**

 It is a compile-time error if: